Projects per year

 Overview

-Louca-Mai Brady is a Senior Research Fellow at the Centre for Public Health and Community Care (CRIPACC), where she is developing a programme of work focused on children and young people's participation in health and social care research and services, including leading the Herts YPAG young people's research advisory group.
+Louca-Mai Brady is a Reader in Youth Involvement and Health at the Centre for Public Health and Community Care (CRIPACC), where she leads a programme of research focused on children and young people's participation in health and social care research and services.

-Louca-Mai has a background in applied social research in academia and the voluntary and public sectors, and as a freelance research consultant, trainer and public involvement advisor.
-In addition to peer-reviewed journal articles, her publications include an edited book on young people’s participation in healthcare (Brady, 2020)’ and a toolkit to support young people-led research.
+Louca-Mai has a background in applied social research in academia and the voluntary and public sectors, and as a independent research consultant.
+In addition to peer-reviewed publications, her outputs for professional and public audiences include an edited book on young people’s participation in healthcare (Brady, 2020) and guidance and a toolkit to support young people-led research (Brady and Graham, 2021).

 Prizes